chsh7390/IMDB-Scraper/README.md

 # IMDB-Scraper
-This is a simple server based IMDB scraper that uses PHP to scrape movie info like => name of the movie, year released, description(plot summary) and rating.
+This is a simple server based IMDB scraper that uses PHP to scrape movie info like => Poster of the movie, title, year released, description and rating.

 ## Methods of Searching
 1- By using IMDB id